TimothyFitz/timothyfitz.github.com/_posts/2009-02-08-continuous-deployment.md

 Great practices.
 They'll increase code quality, prevent defects and educate your developers.
 While they can go a long way to mitigating defects, ultimately they're limited by the fact that while two humans are better than one, they're still both human.
 These techniques only catch the failures your organization as a whole already was capable of discovering.

 5. Ship more infrequently
 While this may decrease downtime (things break and you roll back), the cost on development time from work and rework will be large, and mistakes will continue to slip through.
 The natural tendency will be to ship even more infrequently, until you aren't shipping at all.
-Then you've gone and forced yourself into a total rewrite.
+Then you're forced to do a total rewrite.
 Which will also be doomed.

 So what should Alex do?
 Continuously deploy.
 Every commit should be instantly deployed to production.
 Let's walk through her story again, assuming she had such an ideal implementation of Continuous Deployment.
 Alex commits.
 Minutes later warnings go off that the cluster is no longer healthy.
 The failure is easily correlated to Alex's change and her change is reverted.
 Alex spends minimal time debugging, finding the now obvious typo with ease.
 Her changes still caused a failure cascade, but the downtime was minimal.